giantpinkwalrus/teamboard-test/robot-framework/ContriboardTestScenarios/Scenario3.rst

 Evelyn is going to arrange birthday party to his daughters son Wallace Coleman.

-To make everthing happen ok, Evelyn is going to use ContriBoard as collect important notes on one place.
+To make everything happen ok, Evelyn is going to use ContriBoard as collect important notes on one place.
 Evelyn was working as a secretary in her previous work, so she is able to coordinate many items and using latest technology ContriBoard as a tool was sold as an idea to her by his neighbour Dave Lawson.